LCOGT/lcogtsnpipe/README.md

         Now an window should appear.

    7. Clone this repository: `git clone https://github.com/LCOGT/lcogtsnpipe`
+   8. Build the Docker image:
+        * Mac M1/M2 Only: `docker build --platform linux/amd64 -t lcogtsnpipe lcogtsnpipe`
-   8. Build the Docker image: `docker build -t lcogtsnpipe lcogtsnpipe`
+        * Everyone else: `docker build -t lcogtsnpipe lcogtsnpipe`

-   9. Set your environment variables to point to where you want to store data and catalogs.
+   10. Set your environment variables to point to where you want to store data and catalogs.
       You may want to add these lines to your `.bashrc` (usually Linux) or `.bash_profile` (usually macOS) file so that you don't have to set them in every new terminal session.
        ```